johnshearing/PrivateKeyVault/README.md

   * Enter the name **alices_private_key.txt** and press the **Enter** key.
   * You will be asked for a Unique ID.
   * Enter **alice@gmail.com** and press the **Enter** key.
-  * You will see a message saying the that private key has been exported.
+  * You will see a message saying that private key has been exported.
   * If you misspelled the email address then a blank file will be created so you better check the contents of the file.
   * Highlight the menu option which says **Read or write a message** and press the **Enter key**.
   * Go to the private_keys folder and open the file **alices_private_key.txt**